 Naos (Zeta Puppis)

-Typical of its breed, Naos is blowing a fierce stellar wind, averaging 2,300 km/s and over a millionth of a solar mass a year (10 million times the rate lost by the Sun).
+Typical of its breed, Naos is blowing a fierce stellar wind, averaging 2,300 kilometers per second and over a millionth of a solar mass a year (10 million times the rate lost by the Sun).
 This wind has been so well observed at wavelengths from radio wave to X-ray that it has become a major proving ground for stellar wind theorists.

 Naos is a classic O-type runaway star, having been ejected at high speed (nearly 100 km/s) from its place of origin in the neighboring constellation Vela.
 Over the past 1 to 2 million years – much of its brief life – it has covered some 400 light-years.
 Such stars are invariably single and spin much faster than normal O stars: in Naos's case, at least 220 km/s at its equator (100 times the Sun's rotation speed).

 |distance||1,400 light-years (430 pc)|

 |position||R.A.
 08h 03m 35.1s, Dec. -40° 00' 12"|

 |other designations||Suhail Hadar, HR 3165,